Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 ### Checking Audio Playback

-Obvious, but important: make sure your audio system is switched on, and the playback audio path is working properly.
+<a id="checking-audio-playback">Obvious</a>, but important: make sure your audio system is switched on, and the playback audio path is working properly.
 By default, the program uses your system sound output device.
 But you can easily switch to any available audio playback device, selecting **Audio | Audio Device** menu item from the main menu.